-(2) If the agency finds that pursuant to Section 15162, no new effects could occur or no newmitigation measures subsequent EIR would be required, the agency can approve the activity as being within the scope of the project covered by the program EIR, and no new environmental document would be required.
+(2) If the agency finds that pursuant to Section 15162, no new effects could occur or no new mitigation measures subsequent EIR would be required, the agency can approve the activity as being within the scope of the project covered by the program EIR, and no new environmental document would be required.
 Whether a later activity is within the scope of a program EIR is a factual question that the lead agency determines based on substantial evidence in the record.
-Factors that an agency may consider in making that determination include, but are not limited to, consistency of the later activity with the type of allowable land use, overall planned density and building intensity, geographic area analyzed for environmental impacts, and description of covered infrastructure; as presented in the project description or elsewhere-described in the program EIR.
+Factors that an agency may consider in making that determination include, but are not limited to, consistency of the later activity with the type of allowable land use, overall planned density and building intensity, geographic area analyzed for environmental impacts, and covered infrastructure, as described in the program EIR.